Plaw32/R-PowerBI/README.md

 # R-PowerBI

-PowerBI visualization was done using the following criteria.
+Aim: Clean and Export data from R and create PowerBI visualization based on the following criteria.

 -The average Rotten Tomatoes ratings of each genre